BrickRecycler.com accepts used mixed and new Lego pieces. Just send to the address above.

 A: Most LEGO pieces are made of durable ABS plastic and will never decompose.
 Some pieces are made of other plastics, metals, silicon, and other elements.

 A: The Lego Group has done an amazing job creating interchangeable pieces that simply snap together and apart with no need for glue, enabling very young and experienced builders alike, to assemble amazing models.
 Lego Mindstorm (robotics) expands this capability even further, allowing kids and adults to quickly build and program robots.

 Q: Why are Legos so expensive.

 A: Legos are made of high quality materials to extremely tight tolerances, unlike knock off brands.
 Lego pieces can be loved, and relived, thousands of times.

 Q: How many Legos does it take to make a wall, or a real house?

-A: A 7 foot high wall by 8 feet would take over 69,000 tiny 2×2 bricks (so you should use larger size if you have them).
+A: A 7 feet by 8 feet wall would take over 69,000 tiny 2×2 bricks (so you should use larger size if you have them).
 To build a real house out of LEGO pieces would take 3.3 million bricks, if you want a nice 2-story home like the one built in England for the show Top Gear.
-See photoshere and destroyed here (don’t worry the pieces were reused).
+See photos of the final result and when it got destroyed afterwards, here. (don’t worry, the pieces were reused).

 Q: Who can use mixed up Lego pieces or sets that I no longer want to save or store, and I want to simply donate instead of go through the hassle of trying to sell on Craigslist or eBay?

 A: BrickRecycler.com can!
 We gladly accept new and used Legos There are millions of LEGO fans out there looking to get “one more piece.”
-We either donate and some times sell pieces you provide, to help pay for costs.
+We either donate them, or at times sell pieces you provide, to help pay for costs.